How to survive separation

 Contact Michael Lynch Family Lawyers and we can provide you with a list of experts and organisations in different fields that are able to assist you.

-Counselling can help parents to work through issues of child welfare or other problems resulting from separation.
+Counselling can help parents to work through issues relating to your child’s welfare or other problems resulting from separation.

-Either individually or jointly it may be able to assist the survival of the relationship or, at the least, allow for some practical consideration of personal arrangements moving forward.
+Either individually or jointly, counselling may sometimes assist the survival of the relationship or otherwise allow for some practical consideration of personal arrangements moving forward.

 Solicitors sometimes sit in on mediation sessions with their clients.
 If your solicitor does not sit in on your session, you can meet your solicitor afterwards and get legal advice before the next session.